raulmax319/sm64plus/README.md

 - Made it so that "Fix Various Bugs" now fixes more bugs.
 - Added more options for the "Infinite Lives Mode" and "Encore Mode" settings, allowing further customizability.
 - Made it so that when Hard Mode is active Mario loses health slower underwater, and faster in toxic gas.
-- Tweaked some of the Encore Mode palettes, and fixed a ton of issues with them.
+- Tweaked some of the Encore Mode palettes.
 - Made some tweaks to the "Improved Controls", "Wall Sliding", and "Odyssey Ground Pound Dive" settings.
 - Made it so that when getting a star in a sub-area with the "Stay in Level After Getting a Star" setting is on, you're now asked if you want to keep playing or not.
 - In addition to above, the lonely mushroom in TTM doesn't kick you out or cause a forced restart anymore.